 A couple hours later this is what we had…..

-That one single coat will protect the deck for three years.
+That one single coat will act as a water repellent and protect the deck for three years.
 Holla.

 You know you don’t wanna miss any of this crazy.